DrCuis/Tutorials/100-Quick-Tour/README.md

 Perhaps the best way to think of Cuis is as a place to explore.

-You can open a Cuis image using a portable virtual machine and see the same windows in the same positions pixel-per-pixel on Linux, Macintosh, Windows or any operating system where the VM runs.
+You can open a Cuis image using a portable virtual machine and see the same windows in the same positions pixel-per-pixel on Linux, Macintosh, Windows or any other operating system where the VM runs.

-You can start an image, do things with it and throw it away or save the image and its  record of the changes to be opened another time and take up right where you left off.
+You can start an image, do things with it and throw it away, or save the image and its record of the changes to be opened another time, then take up right where you left off.

 ![WorldMenu](UITour/Cuis2.png)

-The job of a user interface is to answer the questions: "Where am I" and "What can I do here?".
+The job of a user interface is to answer the questions: “Where am I?” and “What can I do here?”.

-With a deep feature set, there is a fundamental conflict between showing everything you can interact with and reducing the "clutter" so that one can concentrate on what one wants to do.
+With a deep feature set, there is a fundamental conflict between showing everything you can interact with and reducing the “clutter” so that one can concentrate on what one wants to do.

 The basic solution to this problem is to hide information until it is needed and present it in context.

 The initial user interface screen is pretty sparse.
-Cuis Smalltalk is an 'Interactive Development Environmant' just waiting for you.
+Cuis Smalltalk is also an “Interactive Development Environmant” just waiting for you.

 The entry point of this interface is the World Menu which you can get by clicking on the desktop.

 If you right-click or cmd-click on the desktop, you will see a World Menu.

-The command button "cmd-" may be a control ("ctrl") key [Linux], an Apple key [MacOS], or some other command key based on your keyboard and operating system.
+The command button “cmd-” may be a control (“ctrl”) key [Linux], an Apple key [MacOS], or some other command key depending on your keyboard and operating system.

 A three button mouse has:
 -  button 1 = left mouse button = select